10 apps to help you survive Thanksgiving

 Instacart

 Avoid long lines at the grocery store and order what you need through Instacart, a grocery delivery service app that delivers food from local stores to your home.
-Now available to about 70% of US homes, Instacart lets you create an online cart and pay a delivery fee to get same-day grocery delivery.
+Now available to more than 80% of US homes, Instacart lets you create an online cart and pay a delivery fee to get same-day grocery delivery.

 Pinterest offers the ultimate collection of recipes, crafts and decor ideas for all of your Thanksgiving celebrations.
 Search its vast collection of pins and pages to put together an amazing meal and table, or find crafts or games appropriate for different age groups.